 It is so easy.
 This should be an absolute no-brainer for salespeople when it comes to continuous learning and leveraging the tools and technology to further understand the new selling system that they just learned and practiced in the classroom.
 Sales managers have access to the same content, technology, and tools so that they too can learn the selling system and become even stronger at coaching to the system.
 Training companies have really made huge investments so that their clients can accelerate and maximize success.

-Best Practice #1: Make reinforcement is a “must have” in any training program that is bought or built and do not allow it to become a “nice-to-have.”
+Best Practice #1: Make reinforcement is a “must-have” in any training program that is bought or built and does not allow it to become a “nice-to-have.”
 If the company is looking for an increase in the adoption and utilization of the selling process or system, the content and concepts must be consistently reinforced.

 Best Practice #2: Leadership and all levels of management need to demonstrate the company’s commitment to the program.
 The adoption of the system and consistent use of the language and concepts of the new selling system will take root when leadership and management become familiar with what is available in the reinforcement tool kit.

 Best Practice #3: Understand which reinforcement tools and technologies will work within your organization.
 There is no reason to purchase supporting tools, apps, games, and coaching hours if these are not practical within the company.
 This does not mean to abandon any reinforcement or sustainability measures, this simply means understand what works within your team, company, and culture and then go all-in on those reinforcement modalities.